 - Training

-Coaching involves methods used by a coach to assist a person in developing new skills, learning to make transformations in their work, and realizing new objectives.
-The trainee enters the coaching relationship with the intention of working towards the fulfillment of their personal and career development.
+Coaching helps people learn new skills, make changes in their work, and achieve new goals.
+Coaches help clients to work towards the fulfillment of their personal and career development.
 At its core, a coaching program differs substantially from a mentoring or training relationship.

 In a professional environment, coaching is often interconnected with leadership development.
-Executives will consider contracting business coaches with the aim of achieving their full potential.
-Various employees may also benefit from coaching sessions with CEOs and senior management serving as internal coaches, particularly if they pursue a transformational form of leadership.
+Executives will consider contracting business coaches to achieve their full potential.
+Employees can benefit from coaching sessions with CEOs and senior management as executive coaches, especially if they practice transformational leadership.

 Coaching focuses on personal and professional development.
-For example, there are comprehensive life coaches or coaches who are dedicated to fitness and nutrition.
-It is also considered to be a profitable business if you’ve developed a winning business model and understand how to successfully set it up.
+For example, there are various types of coaching such as life coaches or coaches who are dedicated to fitness and nutrition.
+You can also make money as a coach if you develop a winning business model and understand how to successfully set it up.

 Emphasis/Focus